Opaax/Opaax.github.io/SSSH.md

 #### EN

 For one of my projects, I needed an enemy spawn system around the player, with randomness involved.
-I could have simply used functions like Random::UnitSphere, but this could generate invalid positions due to collisions or other obstacles.
+I could have simply used functions like ```Random::UnitSphere```, but this could generate invalid positions due to collisions or other obstacles.

 To solve this, I implemented spatial hashing.
 With this system, I can retrieve only valid cells, ensuring enemies always spawn correctly.